Meeru Dhalwala: Career

-In November 2012, Dhalwala launched a new restaurant called Shanik, in Seattle, Washington.
-The project was in partnership with Oguz Istif, who is also involved in heading finance and operations for the Vij's companies in Vancouver.
-Shanik was an Indian restaurant with an original menu, different from her Vij's and Rangoli menus.
+In November 2012, Dhalwala launched a new Indian restaurant, Shanik, in Seattle, Washington.
+Shanik received a James Beard nomination as a semifinalist for 2012 Best New Restaurant in the United States.
 Shanik closed in March 2015.

-Dhalwala and Vij have co-published two cookbooks, with Dhalwala writing the text.
+During her time as chef of Shanik, Meeru wrote guest chef recipes in the column Slow Food Fast for the Wall Street Journal.

+Meeru Dhalwala has written three cookbooks, co-authored with Vikram Vij.
 In 2006, Dhalwala penned the first, Vij's: Elegant and Inspired Indian Cuisine, which won several awards in 2007, including Cuisine Canada's Gold Award for Best Cookbook and Cordon d'Or Gold Ribbon International Cookbook Award.
 The book also took first place in the reference category at the Alcuin Society Awards for Excellence in Book Design.
 In 2010, she penned Vij's at Home: Relax Honey, which placed second in the Best Indian Cuisine Book in the World category at the 2010 Gourmand World Cookbook Awards, and received silver at the Canadian Culinary Book Awards.
+Her third book, Vij's Indian: Our Cherished Recipes and Stories was released in 2016 and was shortlisted for best Indian Cookbook at the 2017 Gourmand International World Cookbook Awards.

+In 2022, Dhalwala launched My Bambiri Foods, an online organic baby and toddler food company.
+My Bambiri foods are sold via a three-tiered pricing model, where customers select the price they will pay, based on their incomes and financial agency.

+In May 2024, Dhalwala opened Lila, a modern Indian pescetarian/vegetarian restaurant, with co-founder Shira Blustein (of the Acorn restaurant).
+The same year, she created recipes for a successful collaboration with Fresh Prep, a meal-kit delivery service in B.C. and Alberta.